 An intriguing 5th magnitude flash seen by the CONCAM all-sky camera located in Cerro Pachon and La Palma (marked by circle; see below).
-Since a third CONCAM, located at Cerro Paranal, did not detect the flash, the authors suggest that the flash was perhaps a series of cosmic ray hits, meteors or satellite glints (Shamir & Nemiroff 2006).
+Since a third CONCAM, located at Cerro Paranal, did not detect the flash, the authors suggest that the flash was perhaps a series of cosmic ray hits, meteors or satellite glints

 Perseus 2006 Transient, SN 2006gy Quimby (CBET 644) discovered a bright transient, designated SN 2006gy, towards NGC 1260 in the Perseus Cluster.
-It is now the brightest supernova known, having peaked at an absolute magnitude of -22 mag.
-Spectroscopic observations revealed that the quote is a persenter of the magnitude of "time lat" event is a member of the emerging class of "type IIa" supernovae (Ofek et al. 2006) or a lin supernova (Smith et al. 2006).
-It is possible that SN 2006gy could be the first example of a pair instability supernova (postulated several decades ago and expected to be prevalent in the early Universe).
+It is now the brightest supernova known, having peaked at an absolute magnitude of -22 Spectroscopic observations revealed that the specuroscipic doservations revened that the event is a member of the emerging class of "type lla" supernovae (Ofek et al. 2006) or a lln supernova (Smith et al. 2006), it is possible that SN 2006gy could be the first example of a pair instability supernova (postulated several decades ago and expected to be prevalent in the early Universe)

-Systematic studies of variables:
+Systematic studies of variables: Fundamental Astronomy

+Fundamental Astronomy

-Fundamental Astronomy LSST will enable the systematic studies of a large number of Galactic variables.
+LSST will enable the systematic studies of a large number of Galactic variables.
 Consider, as an example, astro-seismology of white dwarfs.
-White (2004) where the second study expanded to a large number of white dwarfs can sharpen the use of white dwarfs as Galactic chronometers.
+White dwarfs crystallize with age which affects the observed power spectrum.
+Metcalle, Montgomerry and Kanaan (2004) infer 90% of BPM 37093 is crystallized.
+Such a study exponded to a large pumpler of white Muster. a study expanded to a large number of white dwarfs can sharpen the use of white dwarfs as Galactic